A database is a “structured set of data held in a computer, especially one that is accessible in various ways.”

 Q13.
 What is a ‘foreign key’?

 Ans.
 A ‘foreign key’ is a field (or collection of fields) in one table that uniquely identifies a row of another table or the same table.

 Q14.
 What is a ‘unique key’?

 Ans.
-Unique key is same as primary with the difference being the existence of null.
-Unique key field allows one value as NULL value.
+The unique key is the same as primary with the difference being the existence of null.
+The unique key field allows one value as a NULL value.

 Q15.
 What is a ‘cursor’?

 Ans.
 A database object which helps in manipulating data row by row representing a result set is called a cursor.